Australian Heritage Commission: National Indigenous Heritage Art Award

 The National Indigenous Heritage Art Awards, initially known as the National Aboriginal and Torres Strait Islander Heritage Art Awards, were held in Canberra from 1993 until 2000.
 The accompanying exhibitions were known as The Art of Place.

-In November 1993, the International Year of the World's Indigenous People, it was announced in parliament that the AHC would be sponsoring a new art prize for Indigenous Australians, initially known as National Aboriginal and Torres Strait Islander Heritage Art Award.
+In November 1993, the International Year for the World's Indigenous People, it was announced in parliament that the AHC would be sponsoring a new art prize for Indigenous Australians, initially known as National Aboriginal and Torres Strait Islander Heritage Art Award.
 Worth a total prize pool of A$30,000, the prizes would be awarded for "an Aboriginal or Torres Strait Islander work of art which uses a National Estate place as its subject".
 The subject of the artwork had to be either "in the Register of the National Estate, its Interim List or places the artist believes should be listed".
 There would be three sections: Open, with a first prize of A$17,000, a photographic section (A$2,500), and a youth section, for artists 25 years and under (A$2,500).
 Entries were exhibited at Old Parliament House from 15 December 1993 to 12 January 1994, in an exhibition known as The Art of Place.

 The awards continued through the 1990s, with the second award staged in 1994; the third in 1996; and the fourth, now called the National Indigenous Heritage Award, was held in April 1998.
 The 1998 Art of Place exhibition toured to several regional towns in New South Wales as well as Adelaide and Brisbane, attracting some 44,000 visitors.
 Some exhibition catalogues were published.
 The exhibitions became known as The Art of Place.

 In 2000, then prime minister John Howard gave an opening address at the fifth edition of the awards ceremony.
 The sponsors that year included the Koori Mail, N. M. Rothschild and Sons and Multiplex.
 A selection of artworks from the 2000 exhibition toured the country in 2001, funded by the federal government, including Sydney, Wagga Wagga, Alice Springs, Adelaide and Perth in its tour.
 Sponsorship paid for 36% of the prize money, and a record 436 entries were submitted.

 Although the touring exhibition was deemed a success, the awards are not mentioned in subsequent reports of the AHC.